Home Upgrades: What area buyers actually notice

 -

-Invest only what aligns with your home’s value and neighbourhood.
+Invest only in what aligns with your home’s value and neighbourhood.

 5. Do smart upgrades help with energy efficiency?

 Yes.
-Smart thermostats, plugs, and lighting systems can cut energy waste significantly.
-They’re especially attractive to younger buyers and those concerned about rising utility costs.
+Smart thermostats, plugs, and lighting systems can significantly reduce energy waste.
+They’re beautiful to younger buyers and those concerned about rising utility costs.

 🛎 Final Thought: Consult Before You Reno

 Planning to sell in the next year or two?
-Some upgrades are worth doing now—others might not make sense.
+Some upgrades are worthwhile now; others may not be sensible.
 Before spending $10,000+ on a renovation, speak with a local REALTOR® who knows what buyers are actually looking for in your neighbourhood.

 • Protect Your Home: Seasonal Maintenance Tips That Pay Off